 Berdan primers are commonly thought of as “non-U.S.” ammunition because they have seen the most use in countries around the world while the U.S. leans heavily toward Boxer-primed ammunition.

 Ironically, Berdan primers were actually created by an American named Hiram Berdan.
-In contrast, Boxer primers were created by a European.
-Why the use seems to be inverted isn’t absolutely clear.
+In contrast, Boxer primers were created by an Englishman, Edward Boxer.)
+Why the use seems to be inverted isn’t entirely clear.

 Berdan vs Boxer

 The biggest issue that Berdan-primed ammunition faces in the U.S. is the reloading issue.
 Berdan primers are difficult, time-consuming and require special tools to be able to reload.
 Boxer primers are relatively simple in comparison and are the preferred choice at shooting ranges, sporting events and with law-enforcement and the military.

 The Berdan primer has the anvil as part of the primer pocket of the cartridge, while the Boxer has the anvil built right into the primer cup.
 This makes Berdan primers easy to manufacture because they are basically a tiny empty cylinder that can be punched out of various metals with the priming compounds placed inside after.
 These also offer a lot of variety in size so they could be made for very specific uses.
 The Berdan-primed cartridge case will have two or three tiny flash holes around the anvil where the Boxer only has one.
 Berdan primers can also be hard to come by in the U.S. and must be specially ordered most of the time adding to the difficulty when reloading.

 Berdan-primed ammunition is still common around the world and works just as well as Boxer-primed.
 The accuracy of the round and the velocity of the bullet is comparable no matter what the primer.
 This is more dependent on the powder.